Course Catalog

 5 units

 Close readings in Chinese vernacular literature of recognized merit from contemporary and modern writers as wells as from models from the traditional period.
 Student are introduced to the basic critical issues, in Chinese, relating to narrative and drama, revealed by the works under discussion.
-Prerequisite(s): course 103 or 105 or 107 or 108; or by consent of instructor.
+Prerequisite(s): CHIN 103 or CHIN 105 or CHIN 107 or CHIN 108; or by consent of instructor.
 (General Education Code(s): TA.)

 CHIN 105